lidofinance/rewards-managers/README.md

 }
 ```

-Method `pendingTokens` is used by SushiSwaps's UI and must return a tuple with a list of rewardTokens distributes by the rewarder and a list of amounts of tokens gained by the user.
+Method `pendingTokens` is used by SushiSwap's UI and must return a tuple with a list of rewardTokens distributes by the rewarder and a list of amounts of tokens gained by the user.
 In current implementation `SushiStakingRewards` distributes only one `rewardsToken`, and returns next value from `pendingTokens` method: `([rewardsToken], [earned(msg.sender)])`

-Method `onSushiReward` is executed on the distribution of rewards with the user and the amount of Sushi given out being specified or on any change of balance of user's lpTokens.
-In the current implementation, this method validates that method was called by MasterChefV2 contract with correct pid value, calls method `_payReward(user, recipient)` and updates user balance.
+Method `onSushiReward` is executed on the distribution of rewards with the user and the amount of Sushi given out being specified or on any change of user's balance of `stakingToken`.
+In the current implementation, this method validates that method was called by MasterChefV2 contract with correct pid value, calls method `_payReward(user, recipient)` and updates user balance in `_balances` mapping.

 To be deployable `SushiStakingRewards` implements abstract method `totalSupply()` from `StakingRewards.sol` contract in next way: